fabulousduck/argon/README.md

 Once `rocket> ` appears. you can enter euqasions. (check the operator list for whats currently availible).

+##status

+ currently on hold becasue i want to learn more about go before i go any further with this.

 ## availible operators

  - [x] *